 Now, On to You

-Do not let your mind be boggled by the different information and service providers available online.
+It’s easy to be overwhelmed by the different information and service providers available online.
 You can ask for advice and compare with friends, but ultimately, choosing a VPN is about your own needs.